CaltechESE/ESE136/README.md

 # ESE136
-Code used in ESE 136, "Climate Models"
+Code used in Caltech's class ESE 136, "Climate Models"